Boer War South Africa

 Today after breakfast in our hotel we will head north east to Rhonerstekop

-(Motetma) where we will eat our cut lunch and view the site of the first occasion where troops from all the Australian colonies and New Zealand were involved together against Boer General Viljoen on 29 November 1900.
+(Motetma) where we will view the site of the first occasion where troops from all the Australian colonies and New Zealand were involved together against Boer General Viljoen on 29 November 1900.

 A box lunch on the road.
 Then a drive to Middelburg, an Australian troop staging